 What is a home inspection?

+A standard home inspection is a non-invasive, visual examination of the physical structure and major interior systems of a residential building.
 Without a comprehensive home inspection, you could end up paying thousands of dollars in repairs or possibly buy a house that is unsafe.

 Here’s an overview of each element of a home that must be inspected.